hemmecke/fricas-obsolete/src/doc/sphinx/source/install.rst

 - in sbcl 1.0.35 and up Control-C handling did not work.
 This should be fixed in current FriCAS.

-- Some Linux versions, notably SuSe, by default seem to have very small limit on virtual memory.
+- Some Linux versions, notably SuSE, by default seem to have very small limit on virtual memory.
 This causes build failure when using sbcl or Clozure CL.
 Also if limit on virtual memory is too small sbcl-based or Clozure CL-based FriCAS binary will silently fail at